Nisaba/btcpayserver-plugins/BTCPayServer.Plugins.Ecwid/README.md

 4. Back on your BTCPay stores Ecwid plugin
 - Paste the value of that "Client secret" into the field "Ecwid Client Secret"
 - Click on "Save"
-- Finally, click on *Create Webhook* to automatically create under BTCPay the webhook which will notify payments to your Ecwid store.

 Congratulations!
 Bitcoin payments are now live on your Ecwid store.